UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter2/Kaleidoscope-ch2.md

 ### CodeGenerator
 The code generator will transform the AST node into the final output for the program.
-For the basic samples (Chapter 3-7) it indicates the value of any JITed and executed top level expressions, or the name of any functions defined.
+For the basic samples (Chapter 4-7) it indicates the value of any JITed and executed top level expressions.
+In chapter 3 it indicates the name of any functions defined and the LLVM IR for them.
 Chapter 2 uses a generator that simply produces the node it was given as the app doesn't actually use LLVM (it focuses on parsing the language only and the REPL infrastructure).
 This, helps to keep the samples consistent and as similar as possible to allow direct file comparisons to show the changes for a particular feature.
-The separation of concerns also aids in making the grammar, runtime and code generation unit-testable without the driver.
+The separation of concerns also aids in making the grammar, runtime and code generation unit-testable without the driver application.

 [!code-csharp[ShowResults](CodeGenerator.cs)]